TheCarsonWest/TheCarsonWest.github.io/test/content/Mutable Types Deeper Dive.md

 print(my_list) # Output: [1,2,3,4].
 The original list is changed!
 ```

 [Immutable Types](./../immutable-types/) - A comparison to help solidify the concept of mutability.
-This will cover strings, tuples, numbers, etc.
+This will cover strings, [Tuples](./../tuples/), numbers, etc.

 [Copying Objects](./../copying-objects/) -  Methods for creating independent copies of mutable objects to avoid aliasing problems.